 send the Probe Response frame(s), subject to the criteria below.
 If a STA that receives a Probe Request frame is in a multiple BSSID set, the STA corresponding to the transmitted BSSID shall send the Probe Response frame(s), subject to the criteria below; other STAs in the multiple BSSID set shall not send a Probe Response frame.

-implementation
+Option1:

+Note: a STA that receives a Probe Request frame may not send a probe response frame in some implementation out of the scope of this standard.

 A STA that receives a Probe Request frame shall not respond if any of the following apply: